jasminelmah/sandbox/markdown_exercises.md

 ```
 etc. with the other libraries.

-_CURRENT POSITION IN WORK FLOW_.
-I will continue to correct the following as I move fowards.
+_Current position_: I will continue to correct the following as I move fowards.

 Then merge with samtools: [samtoolsmerge.sh](./samtoolsmerge)
 ```